Occasional Reports

 Despite its small size, Taiwan has emerged as regional economic and industrial powerhouse.
 This evolution has been driven in large part by Taiwan’s cities, which have become the linchpins of the island’s growing high-tech economy.
 However, such urban growth should not come at the expense of sustainable development.
 In his report, Professor Hou examines the Open Green Matching Fund program in Taipei.
 Unlike typical urban regeneration approaches that focus on large-scale urban redevelopment, the Open Green program provides funding for neighborhood and community groups to engage in bottom-up, community-drive placemaking projects that improve local environments.

-Contributors: Jeffrey Hou
+Contributor: Jeffrey Hou

 David and Goliath: Strengthening Taiwan's Deterrence and Resiliency